 - With your browser, navigate to https://github.com/decred/dcrd

 - Create a pull request with the GitHub UI.
-You can request a reviewer on the GitHub web page or you can ask someone on irc/slack.
+You can request a reviewer on the GitHub web page or you can join the Decred community and ask somebody to review.

 Rebasing one of your existing pull requests¶